 - Tell your employer your intended retirement date.

 At and during retirement

 - Make sure the retirement information on your benefit letter is correct.
-You will receive this letter once DRS calculates your monthly benefit.
+You’ll receive this letter once DRS calculates your monthly benefit.

-- Contact DRS if you do not receive your first payment within one week of the date listed in your benefit letter.
+- Contact DRS if you don’t receive your first payment within one week of the date listed in your benefit letter.

-- Ensure the deductions on your benefit statement are correct.
+- Ensure the deductions on your monthly benefit statement are correct.

 - If you have a PEBB health plan, contact PEBB Benefit Services with any questions you have about health plan premium deductions.

-- Contact DRS if you have questions about other non-PEBB deductions.
+- Contact DRS for questions about any non-PEBB deductions.